 Going for a hike?
 Consider taking one of our kenneled dogs with you!
 (You must be pre-qualified....)
 A break from being in a kennel most of the day is always welcomed!

 All of our breed ambassadors have been spayed/neutered, vaccinated, and micro chipped.
 A certified dog trainer is available to assist adopters and foster parents with training questions or behavior problems.
 You will have the opportunity to meet a few of our Ambassador Bullies at some of our events.

 This Rescue ONLY accepts dogs from shelters that are kennel stressed or have run out of time.
 There are NO exceptions.
 If you need to rehome your dog please read here.
 If you have FOUND a dog, please take the dog to your local shelter and file a "found" report.
 See below.

-Boise Bully Breed Rescue, Boise Black Dog Rescue and Boxer Rescue of Boise accept dogs from Idaho shelters that are kennel stressed or have run out of time in the shelter.
+Boise Bully Breed Rescue, Boise Black Dog Rescue and Boxer Rescue of Boise accept dogs from shelters across the country that are kennel stressed or have run out of time in the shelter.
 The dog information sheet (Intake Form) must be filled out by the designated shelter representative and submitted to BBBR prior to acceptance of the dog.
 Pictures of the dogs's entire body including face, legs and rear must be submitted.
-Copies of health records and transfer paperwork must be on the transport with the dog or e-mailed to the rescue at email@example.com.
+Copies of health records and transfer paperwork must be on the transport with the dog or e-mailed to the rescue at firstname.lastname@example.org.
 Adoption fees will not be paid by BBBR.